 They are known to breed in southern Canada and spend their winters in Mexico.

-However, many Cooper’s Hawks are found in suburban and urban areas, where they take advantage of prey abundance, such as birds attracted to backyard feeders.
+However, many Cooper’s Hawks are found in suburban and urban areas, where they take advantage of the abundance of prey, such as birds attracted to backyard feeders.

 4. Red-tailed Hawk

-The Red-tailed hawk, scientifically known as Buteo jamaicensis, is a prominent and widely recognized species among the diverse types of hawks in North America.
+The Red-tailed hawk, scientifically known as Buteo jamaicensis, is a prominent and widely recognized species among North America’s diverse types of hawks.

 Named after its distinctive brick-red tail feathers, this majestic raptor is known for its impressive size, powerful flight, and iconic scream.